KaitlyAguilar/League-of-Legends-Analysis/README.md

 * ‘Side’ - There is a possibility one side (red or blue) may provide a team an advantage.
 * ‘Totalgold’ - Similar to the ‘Kills’ column, earning more gold can level up champions giving players advantages.
 The Totalgold feature is a quantitative feature.

+__Encoding__:
+There was only one column that I encoded and that was the 'side' column.
+I encoded the column so it would make two columns where one had 1's for trues and 0's for falses.
+This would label the teams as either being on the blue side of the map or the red side.

 # Final Model